Tannakian categories in positive characteristic: Characterising locally free objects

 \begin{proof}[Proof of Theorem~\ref{ThmTanObj}] Take $X$ as in (i) and set $d:=[X]_{\unit}$.
 By Proposition~\ref{Thm2}, there exists $\scA\in\Alg\bT$ such that $\scA\otimes X$ is of the form $\scA^{\oplus d}\oplus N$.
 By assumption and \eqref{PropLam}, we have

 which implies $N=0$.
-Hence (i) implies (iii).
-Condition (iii) clearly implies (iv).
-That (iv) implies (ii) follows from the fact that $F$ is a (faithful exact) tensor functor.
+Hence (i) implies that $X$ is locally free.
+If $X$ is locally free, it clearly satisfies (iii).
+That (iii) implies (ii) follows from the fact that $F$ is a (faithful exact) tensor functor.
 That (ii) implies (i) is straightforward. \end{proof}